andrewzm/FRK/README.md

 Installation
 ------------

-The package `FRK` is now at v2.1.0 and available on CRAN!
+The package `FRK` is available on CRAN!
 To install, please type

 ```r
 install.packages("FRK")